-With schools that are maintained by a local education authority, responsibility for fire safety is usually shared between the authority, the governing body and the Headteacher.
-Between them, they must ensure that fire precautions in such premises comply with all relevant health and safety legislation cited in this section, including regulation 17 of the Education (School Premises) Regulations 1999.
+All schools must ensure that fire precautions in such premises comply with all relevant health and safety legislation cited in this section, including The Regulatory Reform (Fire Safety) Order 2005, and The Education (School Premises) Regulations 2012.

 Making a risk assessment